IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-4.md

 | 10|  11|  20|  15.5|

 Since the values in the window are consecutive integers, it is easy to determine which tuples were in each window.
 For example, the first window has a min of 1, a max of 5 and a count of 5, so it is obvious it contains the integers from 1 to 5.
-The next window has the 10 numbers from 1 to 10, and the
+The next window has the 10 numbers from 1 to 10, the next, from 6 to 15, and so on.

-This lead to another observation, that the values in each window are not unique.
+This leads to another observation, that the values in each window are not unique.

 This is because the window we created is a _sliding window_. `Stream.last()` always creates a sliding window.
 The other kind of window is a tumbling window, which is created using `Stream.batch()`.
 What is the difference?
 <a id="wsliding"></a>

 ### Unique vs. overlapping windows
 If you create a window using `Stream.last()`, this window is a **sliding window**.
 Tuples in sliding windows can appear in more than one window.
-This is useful in our example above where we wish to create a average the last 10 tuples that is updated every 5 tuples.
+This is useful in our example above, where we are calculating the average of the last 10 tuples, every 5 tuples.

-If, instead, you wish to perform the aggregation in batches, e.g. in groups of 10 tuples or once per hour, then you would use a **tumbling window**.
+If, instead, you wish to perform the aggregation in batches, e.g. in groups of 10 unique tuples, or once per hour, then you would use a **tumbling window**.
 Tumbling windows are created using `Stream.batch()` and do not have a trigger policy.

 With tumbling windows, the contents of the window are unique between windows.
 When the size requirement is reached, all the tuples in a tumbling window are processed and removed from the window.
 By comparison, tuples in a sliding window are processed when the trigger policy is met.